system76/docs/content/Minecraft-Server-Hosting.md

 The Upper Bound: -Xmx4G
 ```

 These values can be changed up to around 10GB if you need to go over 10GB.
-This rarely needs to be done on smaller servers unless you have complex data packs, a large world file, or a lots of players (around 100+).
+This rarely needs to be done on smaller servers unless you have complex data packs, a large world file, or a lot of players (around 100+).
 If you need these values to be higher please change the G1 Max and New Size Percent to the following:

 ```bash
 -XX:G1MaxNewSizePercent=60